-When I was first starting out, I tried to attend as many meetups and conferences to learn from other entrepreneurs and to grow my connections.
-I imagined these gatherings to be formal, so I wore a suit and tie to the first one I attended only to realize when I got there that everyone was actually wearing casual clothing!
+When I first started, I tried to attend as many meetups and conferences to learn from other entrepreneurs and grow my connections.
+I imagined these gatherings to be formal, so I wore a suit and tie to the first one I attended, only to realize when I got there that everyone was actually wearing casual clothing!
 I felt pretty out of the loop, but I gained back my confidence as my attire was a great conversation starter.

 Marco: What are some of the most interesting or exciting projects you are working on now?

 We recently launched some new outdoor furniture items to expand our outdoor collection offerings.
 We also have a new collection coming out this spring that we are very excited about — stay tuned!

 Marco: Who are some of the most interesting people you have interacted with?
 What was that like?
 Do you have any stories?

 Sometimes I attend conferences and events and meet CEOs/founders of companies that I look up to.
 When I introduce myself, and they recognize my company, it is truly a gratifying moment.